love-borjeson/tm_ws/README.md

 - scales
 - plotly

 It will take a while to install all packages.
 In RStudio, a small red stop button will be displayed as long as R is working on an installation.
-As long as it is red, do not interrupt, switch off or give the program new instructions.
+As long as it is red, do not interrupt, close, or give the program new instructions.

 **Download workshop material and tell R where you put the material** Download all material in this repository using the green drop-menu button *Clone or download* and select *download ZIP*.